PoRa-dayo/BBone_Decom/README.md

 ### Play Animation

 1. Use Chrome browser to open `animation_player/index.html`
 2. Import all the contents (images + JSON) in the exported target folder.
-The JSON must be present.
+Not all sprites need to be imported, but the JSON must be present.
 3. Click Play; if there are too many parts, it may be stuck at the beginning, please be patient.

 ### Convert to PNG